|Go to verse:|

 |Gen 16:6||- (top)|

 “Angel of Yahweh.”
+The phrase “angel of Yahweh” is translated as “the angel of the Lord” in most English versions.
+It appears more than 60 times in the Bible and appears to be an angel who is high ranking in God’s hierarchy of angels, however, that is never clearly stated and so it could be that “angel of Yahweh” refers to an angel that was on special assignment from God at that time.
 It is believed by some Trinitarians that in the Old Testament “the angel of the Lord” is Jesus Christ before he supposedly “incarnated” as a human.
-This point is disputed by many, and with good reason.
+That point is disputed, and with good reason.
 There is not a single verse that actually says that Jesus Christ is the angel of the Lord.
-The entire doctrine is built from assumption.
+The entire doctrine is built from assumptions.
 Why then, if the doctrine is not stated, do so many people believe it?
 The reason is that it is very awkward for Trinitarians to believe that Jesus is co-equal and co-eternal with God from the beginning of time, and yet he never appears in the Old Testament.
-Since one cannot miss the active role that Jesus plays today as Head of the Church, is it possible that he could have been around throughout the entire Old Testament and yet never have gotten involved with mankind?
-A Trinitarian answer to this question is to place Jesus in the Old Testament by assumption: he must be “the angel of the Lord.”
+Since Jesus Christ plays a very active role today as Head of the Church, it does not seem likely that he could have been around throughout the entire Old Testament and yet he never got involved with people.
+Therefore, many Trinitarians assume that “the angel of the Lord” is Jesus Christ.

 A study of the appearances of the angel of the Lord reveals that sometimes he is addressed as the angel and sometimes he is addressed as “the Lord” or “God” (see Gen. 16:13 and Judges 6:16).
 The Jewish law of agency explains why this is so.
 According to the Jewish understanding of agency, the agent was regarded as the person himself.
 This is well expressed in The Encyclopedia of the Jewish Religion:

 Also, if Jesus were the angel of the Lord who spoke to Moses at the burning bush, then he did not say so in his teaching.
 Mark 12:26 records Jesus speaking with the Sadducees and saying, “Have you not read in the book of Moses, in the account of the bush, how God said to him, ‘I am the God of Abraham, the God of Isaac, and the God of Jacob.’”
 If Jesus had been the angel in the bush, and was openly proclaiming himself to be “the pre-existent God,” he would have used this opportunity to say, “I said to Moses.”
-The fact that Jesus said it was God who spoke to Moses shows clearly that he was differentiating himself from God.
-However, due to the custom of Author-Agent, we know it was an angel speaking for God and representing Him who is called “God” in Exodus 3:4, and Stephen clearly identified the one who spoke to Moses as an angel (Acts 7:30;
+The fact that Jesus said it was God who spoke to Moses shows that he was differentiating himself from God.
+In accordance with the Jewish custom of Author-Agent, we can see that it was an angel speaking for God and representing Him who is called “God” in Exodus 3:4.
+Importantly, Stephen clearly identified the one who spoke to Moses as an angel (Acts 7:30), and if Stephen knew that the “angel” was Jesus, and he was trying to convince the unbelieving Jews in his audience that Jesus was the Christ, it seems that his speech to them would have been a good time to say it.
+The simple reason that Stephen said it was an angel who appeared to Moses is that it was an angel.

 That the angel of the Lord seems superior to other angels is no reason to assume he is somehow part of the Trinity.
 Many scholars agree that angels differ in power and authority.
-The Bible mentions archangels in 1 Thessalonians 4:16 and Jude 9, for example.
+The Bible mentions archangels in 1 Thessalonians 4:16 and Jude 9, and an “archangel” is a ruling angel (see commentary on Jude 1:9).
 It would not be unusual that this angel would be one with greater authority.
 Neither is the fact that the angel of the Lord can forgive sins any reason to believe that he is God.
 God’s agents can forgive sins.
-God gave Jesus the authority to forgive sins, and then he in turn gave the apostles the authority to forgive sins [See commentary on Mark 2:7].
+God gave Jesus the authority to forgive sins, and then Jesus gave the apostles the authority to forgive sins [See commentary on Mark 2:7].

 Although it is true that the countenance of the angel of the Lord occasionally struck awe in people, that is no reason to assume he is God.
 A careful reading of the passages where he appears shows that sometimes the people did not even realize that they were talking to an angel.
 For example, when the angel of the Lord appeared to Samson’s mother, she returned to her husband Manoah with this report: “A man of God came to me.
 He looked like an angel of God, very awesome.
 I didn’t ask him where he came from, and he didn’t tell me his name” (Judges 13:6).
 Note that angels had a reputation for having an awe-inspiring countenance, and the woman thought this “man of God” did too, but she still did not believe he was an angel.
 When Manoah met the angel of the Lord and the two of them talked about how to raise Samson, Manoah did not discover he was an angel until he ascended to heaven in the smoke of Manoah’s sacrifice.
 Therefore, just because someone’s countenance may be awesome, he is not necessarily God.